New Teacher Toolkit!

 - Handout on breaking barriers to attendance

 Perhaps the most critical strategy is using data to trigger early caring outreach to families and students who are already missing too many days of school.
 Such outreach is best carried out by an adult who has a strong relationship with the family.
 Outreach is essential for identifying barriers to attendance — hunger, health, shelter, transportation or other challenges — and the supports or resources that can help improve attendance.
+To get started, use this Attendance Action Planning Worksheet developed by the National Center for Community Schools.

 - New York City Principals’ Handbook on Success Mentors